borisdj/borisdj.github.io/_posts/2022-10-01-revolution-of-money.md

 * 15 Decentralized monetary system in network Topology but also Philosophy
   - alternative to hierarchical structure ([Bitcoin killed the King](https://www.nfx.com/post/network-effects-bitcoin){:target="_blank"})
   - new model with internal checks and balances (wisdom of the crowd)
-* 16 New Global financial system
+* 16 New Global financial system (uniform metric for value)
   - neutral form of money (not controlled by anyone)
   - the New Operating System of the Economy
 * 17 Monetary / Economic energy